 Back to the dough:

-7. By this point the dough should have rested at least 45mins to allow the gluten to work its magic.
+7. By this point the dough should have rested at least 45mins and this has allowed the gluten to work its magic.
 All the ingredients are ready and we can now make up the dumplings.
 Start by placing the dough onto a worktop and begin to kneed for 5-10 minutes until smooth.
 Next roll the ball of dough into a large ball then create a hole in the centre of the dough using your thumb to create a doughnut shaped piece of dough.
 Start to stretch out the dough to make an evenly shaped larger ring.
 We now want to cut the ring to make 1 long log of dough, then roll the dough until it has a thickness of approximately 2 inches.

 9. To build up the mandu take 1 piece of dough then roll into a small ball.
 Flatten with your palm to make a disk then use a small rolling pin to roll out the dough to make a large flat disk roughly the size of your palm or approximately 5 inches in diameter (these are slightly larger than regular dumplings).
 The best way to roll the wrappers is to roll from edge to the centre of the dough whilst rotating the dough round after each roll.
 This will give you a slightly thicker centre in the dough which will be able to hold the filling much better.
 If the dough starts to stick then again dust lightly with additional flour.
+Repeat this process for each piece of dough then set them to one side and cover again.

 11. To make a much more prettier dumpling take each of the bottom corners of the dough and bring them together.
 Lightly wet each corner with water and seal together.
 If that sounds like madness then refer to the image below and its not as bad as it sounds.
 When ready ensure there are no open gaps and gently tighten up the dumpling by pinching around the edges.
 Place the dumpling onto a tray and cover with clingfilm.
 Repeat this process for all of the wrappers then when ready we can begin to cook.